-Unsurprisingly, many of the criticisms leaseholders level at the council are a defence of the property rights - or perceived property rights - held by leaseholders.
-However, many of the leaseholder-specific criticisms are grounded in a racialised, class consciousness which intervenes more broadly in the politics of capital and Labour-controlled councils.
-Accordingly, it is through the unpacking of the contradictions between the promises made to, and the perceived rights of, residents who exercised the right-to-buy, and their actual experiences in the face of local councils and multinational developers, that the opportunity for a far more radical critique is opened up.
+Unsurprisingly, many of these campaigns seek to defend the property rights - or perceived property rights - held by leaseholders.
+But arguably, it is through the unpacking of the contradictions between the promises made to, and the perceived rights of, residents who exercised their right-to-buy, and their actual experiences in the face of London boroughs and private developers, that the opportunity for a far more radical critique is opened up.